segabl/pd2-streamlined-heisting/README.md

 - Replaces pseudo-random hit chance calculation with regular random function to avoid lucky/unlucky rolls leading to a lot of hits/misses in a row
 - Makes enemies less hesitant to shoot while moving and react to threats with adequate reactions
 - Fixes instances of enemies shooting when they shouldn't on clients
+- Allows NPCs to use melee attacks against other NPCs

 ### Standardizes weapon and character presets